Peter-ferraro/Detection-Lab/README.md

 ### Skills Learned

-- Advanced understanding of SIEM concepts and practical application.
+- Fundamantal understanding of SIEM concepts and practical application.
 - Proficiency in analyzing and interpreting network logs.
 - Ability to generate and recognize attack signatures and patterns.
 - Enhanced knowledge of network protocols and security vulnerabilities.